ChuanMeng/ChuanMeng.github.io/_pages/about.md

 Publications
 ======

-As of April 2025, I have 346 citations (Google Scholar) with an H-index of 12.
+As of May 2025, I have 352 citations (Google Scholar) with an H-index of 12.

 I have authored papers published in proceedings/journals, such as SIGIR, EMNLP, CIKM, NAACL, AAAI, ECIR, and TOIS.
 1. **Bridging the Gap: From Ad-hoc to Proactive Search in Conversations**